brainhackghent/brainhackghent.github.io/2021/page-content.md

 show_sidebar: false
 ---

-After OpenMR Virtual 2021, we will gather all materials presented during the conference on this page!
+After OpenMR Virtual 2021, you will find all materials presented during the conference on this page!